connext/vector/modules/contracts/README.md

 2. After the consensus phase is complete, the latest state of the channel is available onchain.
 Then, the `defund` phase of the dispute game begins.
 3. During the `defund` phase, either party may call `defundChannel()` to withdraw all assets from the channel (for both parties).
 4. It is also possible for either party to dispute transfers directly during this phase.
 The process for this looks somewhat similar to disputing channels.
 First, parties call `disputeTransfer()` which starts a timeout window within which the transfer state must be finalized. `disputeTransfer()` checks that the hash of the passed in transfer state is a part of the merkle root checkpointed onchain during the channel `consensus` phase.
    - Note that the merkle root is updated to include transfer state during the `create` channel op (where balances are locked into the transfer), and then is updated again to remove the transfer state during the `resolve` channel op (where balances are reintroduced to the core channel state).
 This means that a disputed transfer can only ever be in it's initial state, which keeps things really simple.
+See the [protocol writeup](../protocol/README.md) for more information.
-5. Once a transfer is in dispute, anyone can resolve it manually onchain using `defundTransfer` anytime before the transfer dispute window expires.
+5. Once a transfer is in dispute, the transfer resolver can resolve it manually onchain using `defundTransfer` anytime before the transfer dispute window expires.
 This will call the `TransferDefinition` to get an updated set of balances, and then send those balances to both parties onchain.
-If no transfer resolver is available, the dispute window will expire and then `defundTransfer` can be called (once again by anyone) to pay out the initial balances of the transfer via `adjudicatorTransfer` on the `VectorChannel` contract.
+If no transfer resolver is available, or the transfer dispute window has elapsed, the `defundTransfer` can be called (this time by anyone) to pay out the initial balances of the transfer via `adjudicatorTransfer` on the `VectorChannel` contract.

 ## Depositing and Withdrawing